danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 - **d.** Batch ETL processes cannot meet the requirements for real-time analysis and dynamic content personalization due to the inherent delay in processing.

 ## Question 22:
-An online retailer integrates user reviews from their website into Kafka to perform sentiment analysis and adjust product rankings accordingly.
+- A. online retailer integrates user reviews from their website into Kafka to perform sentiment analysis and adjust product rankings accordingly.
 Reviews are initially posted to a MongoDB database.
 To ensure the analysis reflects recent feedback, which configuration ensures the most efficient and timely data flow into Kafka?

 a.
 Configure MongoDB Source Connector to capture new and updated reviews into Kafka, then use Kafka Streams for sentiment analysis and to adjust product rankings in near-real-time.
 b.
 Utilize a cron job to export reviews from MongoDB to CSV files at regular intervals, then use File Source Connectors to ingest these files into Kafka, followed by processing with Kafka Streams.